-- have a Social Security card and birth certificate
+- • Have a Social Security card and birth certificate

-Our goal is to assist youth in earning high school diplomas or GEDs, enroll in college or enter into the workforce, and develop excellent employment skills so they can obtain and maintain good jobs.
+Our year-round services are to assist youth in earning their high school diplomas or GEDs, enroll in college or enter into the workforce, and develop excellent employment skills so they can obtain and maintain good jobs.

 WIA Youth Program availability is subject to grant funding.

-Qualified students include (but are not limited to) those who are:
+Eligibility requirements include (but are not limited to) those who are:

-- deficient in basic skills (reading and/or math)
+- Deficient in basic skills (reading and/or math)

-- at risk of dropping out of high school
+- At risk of dropping out of high school

-- lacking in employment skills
+- Lack employment skills

-- teen parents or pregnant
+- Teen parents or pregnant

-- wards of the state
+- Wards of the state

 - And more